How To Fix Peeling Paint on Your Bathroom Ceiling or Wall

 - Use a fine-grain sandpaper to sand the area where you removed the paint blisters.
 Brush off any dust.

 - Be sure to remove flaking paint in all areas.
-The only paint left on the wall should be firmly stuck to the wall.
+The only paint left on the wall should be firmly stuck to the wall!

 - Use a patching compound to even out the bathroom walls and the ceiling.

-Step 4: Prime the Bathroom Wall First
+Step 4: Prime the Bathroom Wall prior to painting

 - Prime the area you have prepared with a brush or small roller.